Joe Mama’s Oakland/Pitt (RIP 2014)

 Hoss’ (RIP Unknown) – Moon/Coraopolis – Best Hoss’ Ever, Great salad bar.
 None of the others are quite as good.

 Howard Johnson’s (RIP 1988?) – Pennsylvania Turnpike – Had disgusting fried clams that I liked.
-Closed almost everywhere in the U.S. May be one location left in Maine, but I’m not sure.
+Closed almost everywhere in the U.S. Might be one location left in Maine, but I’m not sure.

 Rowdy Buck (RIP Unknown) – Donegal – Best Mashed Potatoes and Ribs.
 Very redneck country joint.
 Authentic rustic wooden decor.
 Right above the Turnpike.